-While the specific Home Occupation and Home Industry policy details in each of the neighbourhoods have slight differences, the basic principle is the same.
-A Home Occupation is to be carried out in a residential dwelling, be incidental to the residential use and shall not change the residential character of the dwelling.
+While the specific home occupation and home industry policy details in each of the neighbourhoods have slight differences, the basic principle is the same.
+A home occupation is to be carried out in a residential dwelling, be incidental to the residential use and shall not change the residential character of the dwelling.
+This is proposed to be amended in the Official Plan, to permit home occupations and home industries both within a residential dwelling, and within an accessory building.
+A copy of the proposed Official Plan Amendment has been attached to this report.

-A Home Industry may be permitted but would be subject to a zoning by-law amendment and site plan approval process.
-Again, a Home Industry is to be clearly incidental to the primary residential use of the property.
+A home industry may be permitted but would be subject to a Zoning By-law amendment and site plan approval process.
+Again, a home industry is to be clearly incidental to the primary residential use of the property.

-D. ZONING BY-LAW
+D. ZONING BY-LAW AMENDMENT